TheNeikos/rustbreak/README.md

 **[Documentation][doc]**

-Rustbreak is an [Daybreak] inspired file database.
+Rustbreak is an [Daybreak] inspired self-contained file database.
 It is meant to be fast and simple to use.
+You add it to your application and it should just work for you.
+The only thing you will have to take care of is saving.

 When to use it
 --------------